xiangxiangliuwo/xiangxiangliuwo.github.io/_pages/about.md

   limit: 0 # leave blank to include all the blog posts
 ---

 Hi there!
 I am a senior student majoring in Automation at the College of Electrical Engineering, Zhejiang University.
 I was fortunate to be advised by [Prof. Ronghao Zheng](https://person.zju.edu.cn/ronghaozheng) during my undergraduate studies, and I joined Robotics and Autonomy Research Lab leb by [Prof. Mengxue Hou](https://www.mengxuehou.com/) at University of Notre Dame as a summer research intern in 2025.
-In the future, I will join
+In the future, I will join [KAIST](https://www.kaist.ac.kr/en/) to pursue my Master's degree, working with [Prof. Heye Huang](https://scholar.google.com/citations?user=BWUpn24AAAAJ&hl=en&oi=ao) .
+Looking forward to it!

 My vision is to build intelligent agents that can perceive the world and make safe decisions.
 I am generally interested in trustworthy autonomous driving and multi-agent systems.